-Reward offered in shooting death
+Reward offered in shooting death of church youth leader

 Detroit — The so-called "no snitch culture" of the streets is allowing a killer to remain free, relatives of slain 21-year-old church youth leader and rental car manager Deonton Strickland insisted Tuesday.